Explore Webster’s Undergraduate Financial Aid Programs and Options

 • 3.0 cumulative GPA or higher.

-• graduated from a Missouri A+ high school and were certified to receive the A+ Scholarship from the state of Missouri, and
+Renewable scholarship awarded to community college transfers who graduated from a Missouri A+ high school and were certified to receive the A+ Scholarship from the state of Missouri, and either have completed or are completing an associate degree from a public Missouri community college.

 The award level is based on the applicant's cumulative grade point average at the post-secondary level.
 A minimum 2.5 cumulative GPA at the college level is required.
 Submission of a high school transcript is required for consideration of this award.
 Recipients must enroll directly from the community college into Webster University without intermediary enrollment at any other baccalaureate-granting institution.